kurator-dev/kurator/docs/content/en/docs/fleet-manager/distributedstorage-plugin.md

 Let's delve into the `spec` section of the above Fleet:

-- `clusters`: Contains the two `AttachedCluster` objects created earlier, indicating that the distributedstorage plugin will be installed on these two clusters.
+- `clusters`: Contains the two `AttachedCluster` objects created earlier, indicating that the distributedstorage plugin will be installed in these two clusters.
 - `plugin`: The `distributedStorage` indicates the configuration of a distributedstorage plugin. `dataDirHostPath` defines the directory in which the rook-ceph cluster will save the cluster configuration. `monitor` and `manager` provide configuration for the mon and mgr components of ceph.
 For more configuration options, please refer to the [Fleet API](https://kurator.dev/docs/references/fleet-api/).
 - In addition to the configuration fields mentioned above, kurator also provides `storage.devices` field that allows you to specify the use of device mounted in a specific directory (such as /dev/sda) on all nodes in the cluster.
 And `storage.nodes` field that allows you to specify the use of storage resources on specific nodes.
 It is also possible to specify the devices to be used.
 For more configuration options, please refer to the [Fleet API](https://kurator.dev/docs/references/fleet-api/).